 The J'a'b' spaces proposed by [LCL06] are high-quality, approximately perceptually uniform spaces based on CIECAM02.
-They propose three variants: CAM02-LCD optimized for "large color differences" (e.g., how similar is blue to green), CAM02-SCD optimized for "small color differences" (e.g., how similar is lightish greenish blue to lightish bluish green), and CAM02-UCS which attempts to provide a single "uniform color space" that is less optimized for either case but provides acceptable performance in general.
+They propose three variants: CAM02-LCD optimized for "large color differences" (e.g., estimating the similarity between blue and green), CAM02-SCD optimized for "small color differences" (e.g., estimating the similarity between light blue with a faint greenish cast and light blue with a faint purpleish cast), and CAM02-UCS which attempts to provide a single "uniform color space" that is less optimized for either case but provides acceptable performance in general.